krfkeith/tart/trunk/doc/source/intro/classes.rst

 which do have defaults (either explicitly specified or implicit based on the type) may not be.
 If the compiler detects that any field is not fully initialized, then it will report an error.

-Member variables that are declared with :keyword:`let` cannot be assigned a value after the constructor has finished execution.
+Member variables that are declared with :kw:`let` cannot be assigned a value after the constructor has finished execution.
 In most cases, these kinds of variables will be constants anyway, meaning that their values are fixed at compile time.
-However, Tart also allows :keyword:`let` variables to be assigned in the constructor, in which case they are constant for the life of that instance (similar to the way "final" is used in Java).
+However, Tart also allows :kw:`let` variables to be assigned in the constructor, in which case they are constant for the life of that instance (similar to the way "final" is used in Java).
 Note that such variables may only be assigned once in the constructor body.